 This is one of those old tried-and-true bits of advice that just makes sense.
 Many fungal diseases need damp, cool environments to thrive.
 So if our plants' foliage is wet overnight, that gives these diseases a chance to really get a good start in our gardens.
 The easiest way to prevent this is to water as early in the day as possible so that your plants can dry off before nightfall.

 Mulches are useful for maintaining soil moisture and keeping weeds down, but they are also very helpful in helping us keep our gardens disease-free.
 Mulch prevents soil that is infested with soil-borne fungi from splashing up onto the plants' foliage.
-If you've had issues with black spot on your roses, try putting a good layer of mulch around your rose bushes in spring and you'll likely have less issues with this annoying disease.
+If you've had issues with black spot on your roses, try putting a good layer of mulch around your rose bushes in spring and you'll likely have fewer issues with this annoying disease.

 Provide Good Air Circulation